rabru/bigip-terraform-service-discovery/README.md

 Modify `terraform.tfvars.example`:
 - Specify application name to avoid name collisions
 - Specify port for the application.
-Be aware: For this demo I just opened the port range 8080 to 8088.
+Be aware: In this demo the port range from 8080 to 8088 is available.

 Rename `terraform.tfvars.example` to us the specified variables:
 ```